 However, in the same decade, there was a completely different kind of champion who stood so much taller than anyone else in defeat, regardless of how exasperated and forlorn he looked with every passing year.

 Swashbuckling on the table and a real character off it, Jimmy White had already won the hearts of millions of snooker fans long before my grandma introduced me to this great hypnotic game in the very early 1990s.

 Her love, Steve Davis, had already won his last Crucible crown and we now found ourselves at the start of an era of a young Scotsman that she would always call ‘Stephen Henry’ until her dying day, no matter how high I turned up the volume.

-Although it’s tired cliché to say snooker was blessed with characters in the glorious 'good old days', there’s no denying how the robotic – albeit brilliant – nature of Hendry’s dominance during those times made him the accidental villain in contradiction to White’s cavalier and intense quest to fulfil his dream.
+Although it’s a tired cliché to say snooker was blessed with characters in the glorious 'good old days', there’s no denying how the predictable – albeit brilliant – nature of Hendry’s dominance during those times made him the accidental villain in contradiction to White’s cavalier and intense quest to fulfil his dream.